 Mae Sa Valley

-Sixteen kilometers (10 miles) north of the Elephant Training Center is the Chiang Dao Cave (Wat Tham Chiang Dao), one of the area's more fascinating sites.
-Two caverns are illuminated by electric lights, and you can see a number of Buddha statues, including a 4m-long (13-ft.) reclining one.
+Sixteen kilometers (10 miles) north of the elephant camp is the Chiang Dao Cave (Wat Tham Chiang Dao) , one of the area’s more fascinating sites.
+Electric lights illuminate two caverns, and you can see a number of Buddha statues, including a 4-m (13-ft.) long reclining one.
 The row of five seated Buddhas in the first cavern is particularly impressive.
-The cave and two connected caverns extend over 10km (6 1/4 miles) into the mountain, but you'll have to hire a local guide with a lantern to explore the unlighted areas.
-It is open daily from 8:30am to 4:30pm, and a stop here can be included with any itinerary that brings you to the elephant camp.
+Legend says the cave was the home to a hermit with magical powers.
+The cave and two connected caverns extend over 10km (6.25 miles) into the mountain, but you’ll have to hire a local guide with a lantern to explore the unlit areas.
+It is open daily from 8:30am to 4:30pm.
+Admission is 40B and a guide fee is 100B.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.